-- Further information on the Hub is available here. - If a candidate has signed up just to take BTT assessments, they will be given access to a Hub page which will contain important information about the assessment format, syllabus, and assessment criteria.
-It will not contain any additional BPP training materials. - If, in addition to assessments, a candidate signs up for BPP training, their Hub portal will contain additional training materials to assist with revision and preparation for assessments. - A candidate's Hub access remains live for the elements of the programme they are enrolled on (i.e. training and/or assessment only), for the duration of the sit.
+- Further information on the Hub is available here. - If you have signed up to take BTT assessments only, your Hub will contain important information about the assessment format, syllabus, and assessment criteria.
+It will not contain any additional BPP training materials. - If, in addition to assessments, you sign up for BPP training, your Hub account will contain additional training pages to assist with revision and preparation for assessments. - Your Hub access remains live for the elements of the programme they are enrolled on (i.e. training and/or assessment only), for the duration of the sit.
 Access will terminate at the end of each sit.
 Candidates should ensure that they have downloaded and saved any resources that they may need before their Hub access expires and should be aware that they will be required to keep themselves up to date with any changes to law and/or procedure after the point of download.
-Further Hub access will only be granted if a candidate applies for training and/or assessments within a subsequent sit and Hub access will only be granted in line with that application. - Candidates will be provided with access to the BPP online library, which is provided by BPP's Library team.
+Further Hub access will only be granted if a candidate applies for training and/or assessments within a subsequent sit and Hub access will only be granted in line with that application. - You will be provided with access to the BPP online library, which is provided by BPP's Library team.
 This contains a wide selection of online resources, including the online versions of the White Book and Blackstone's, but will not necessarily provide access to all recommended syllabus texts.
-In addition, you will be expected to purchase any hard copy textbooks you require, including those on the permitted materials lists for assessments (should you wish to have those with you during the exams).
-Candidates will be able to use their Hub login details to access the online library here.
+In addition, you will be expected to purchase any hard copy textbooks you require, including those on the permitted materials lists for assessments, should you wish to have those during those assessments.
+You will be able to use their Hub login details to access the online library here.
 This will be available after a full application has been made, accepted, processed and payment received.